-Media ContactLisa Ramirez, Communications Manager, lramirez@mylegalaid.org
+Media ContactLisa Ramirez, Communications Director, lramirez@mylegalaid.org

 More than 200 emails were sent to the Duluth City Council as they considered penalties for various activities.
 Among those emails was a letter from Mid-Minnesota Legal Aid.